cloudevents/spec/discovery.md

 ## Overview

-The goal of the CloudDiscovery API is to enable connections between consumers of events and Event producers to facilitate the creation of a CloudSubscription.
-Note that whether an Event producer is a single entity, an aggregator/broker of multiple event producers, or an intermediary is an implementation detail of the producer and does not change how an event consumer interacts with a specification compliant producer.
+In order for consumers to receive events from services, they need to first subscribe, or ask for, events from those services.
+To do so, there is often a process necessary that involves steps such as discovering which service is of interest, what events it generates and how to create the subscription for those events.

-Discovery allows for an event producer to advertise the event types that are available, provide the necessary information to consume that event (schema / delivery protocol options), and the necessary information to create a subscription.
-The output of the API ought to be such that tooling can be built where all possible event producers and types aren’t known in advance.
+This specification defines a set of APIs to allow for consumers to perform these queries against a "Discovery Endpoint".
+A Discovery Endpoint acts as a catalog of [Services](#service) (event producers), that consumers can query to find the ones of interest.
+Once found, additional metadata is provided in order to consume and subscribe to events.
+The goal of this API is to be such that tooling can be built where all all possible services and event types aren't known in advance.

+The deployment relationship of a Discovery Endpoint to the Services and Event Producers that it advertises is out of scope of this specification.
+For example, a Discovery Endpoint could choose to be implemented as part of a Service, or Event Producer, or it could be acting as an independent aggregrator of this metadata.
+This implementation detail will be transparent to consumers.

 There are several discovery use cases to consider from the viewpoint of event consumers.

-1. What event sources are available, and what event types do they produce?
+1. What services are available, and what event types do they generate?
-2. What event types are available, and from which event sources?
+2. What event types are available, and from which services?

-The second case becomes relevant if multiple sources support the same event types.
+The second case becomes relevant if multiple services support the same event types.
 Use case 1 is likely the dominant use case.
-Given the example of a public cloud provider where all producers produce events, there might be dozens of sources (producer systems) and hundreds of event types.
-The discovery funnel of producer first, then event types helps users navigate without having to see large lists of event types.
+Given the example of a public cloud provider where all services generate events, there might be dozens of sources and hundreds of event types.
+The discovery funnel of services first, then event types helps users navigate without having to see large lists of event types.
 Both of these cases show the importance of using filters in the discovery API to narrow down the selection of available events.

 The CloudEvent `source` attribute is a potential cause of high fanout.
 For example, consider a blob storage system where each directory constitutes a